Skip to content Skip to footer navigation

 Size Approximate yearly cost to run*

-* Based on the estimated annual energy usage for each model, in cooling and heating modes (calculated as per the Australian Standards for air conditioners), with the remainder of the year in standby mode, and with electricity costs of 40 cents/kWh.
+* For reverse-cycle models in an average climate zone, based on the estimated annual energy usage for each model, in cooling and heating modes (calculated as per the Australian Standards for air conditioners), with the remainder of the year in standby mode, and with electricity costs of 40 cents/kWh.
 It's only indicative – your actual running costs will vary depending on your home and how much you actually use the air conditioner

 Choice Best Brand generic logo final